canaantt/slate/source/includes/_clinic_api_query_1.md

     "GENETIC_ALTERATION_TYPE": "METHYLATION",
     "DATATYPE": "CONTINUOUS",
     "NAME": "Methylation (HM450)",
-    "DESCRIPTION": "Methylation (HM450) beta-values for genes in 580 cases.
+    "description": "Methylation (HM450) beta-values for genes in 580 cases.
 For genes with multiple methylation probes, the probe most anti-correlated with expression."
 }
 ```